 The overall responsibility for coordinating emergency response in Ethiopia rests with the Disaster Risk Management and Food Security Sector of the Ministry of Agriculture and Rural Development, and the relevant line ministers coordinate activities in their sectors.
 UNICEF, as cluster lead in nutrition and WASH and co-lead in education and child protection, provides support to sector coordination.

-Results from 2012
+Results from 2013

-*Data are as of September 2012.
+*Data are as of May 2013.